Siamo sulla stada alla citta natale di mio nonno, Monteverde. Da Napoli e’ lontano tre ore di macchina sull’ autostrada (161 km) o (100 miglia).

 Most astonishing, in the living room, she showed us a prized possession, her uncle’s steamer trunk.
-There it was – I recall the very same trunk the day my father loaded it onto a van in Newark that went to the Hudson River pier, and on board the ship to Naples, that brought my grandfather to his treasured home.
+There it was – I recall the very same chest the day my father loaded it onto a van in Newark that went to the Hudson River pier, and onboard the ship to Naples, that brought my grandfather to his treasured home.

 Carmela took us to the cemetery to locate the vault, which was next to her father, Donato.
 There, together the Russo brothers rested.

 If I had explored the cemetery for weeks, there was one factor, no one would have figured.
-After the earthquake, the cemetery was rebuilt, and the family simply identified my grandfather’s crypt as “R.M.”
-Short hand, for “Russo, Michele,” a most understated tribute to eternal life.
+After the earthquake, the graveyard was rebuilt, and the family simply identified my grandfather’s crypt as “R.M.”
+Shorthand, for “Russo, Michele,” a most understated tribute to eternal life.

 Lo storico romano Tito Livio cita un villaggio di Sammite, “Comimum Ocritum” durante il periodo della seconda guerra punica (218-201 A.C.).
 Qui è una parete di calcare antico di fuori di Monteverde che risale a questa epoca.

-The Roman historian Titus Livy refers to a village of the Samnites’s “Comimum Ocritum” during the period of the Second Punic War (218-201 B.C.).
+The Roman historian Titus Livy refers to a village of the Samnites’ “Comimum Ocritum” during the Second Punic War (218-201 B.C.).
 Here is an ancient limestone wall nearby Monteverde that dates from this era.
 While you may have the impression that the locals in the region welcomed the Romans, instead their Greek heritage was at risk, and often allied with Rome’s enemies, including Hannibal and his armies.
-The Samnites carried their aggressions into the fierce combat of the gladiatorial games in the Roman Colosseum.
+The Samnites carried their aggression into the fierce combat of the gladiatorial games in the Roman Colosseum.

 Nel IX secolo, Monteverde era una diocesi con un vescovo e la Cattedrale.
 Con il suo castello e la Torre per controllare la zona, Casa Savoia e la famiglia Grimaldi di Monaco governarono la città.

-By the 9the Century, Monteverde became a diocese with a bishop and a Cathedral.
-With the castle and the tower for control of the region, the House of Savoy and the Grimaldi family of Monaco governed the city.
+By the 9the Century, Monteverde became a diocese that housed a bishop and a Cathedral.
+With the castle and the tower in control of the region, the House of Savoy and Monaco’s Grimaldi family of Monaco governed the city.

 Monteverde ha cinque chiese.
 La Cattedrale contiene una statua lignea della Madonna dal 1200 D.C., che si crede di aver salvato la città da un’epidemia di colera nel 1854

 Monteverde has five churches.
-The Cathedral contains a wooden statue of the Madonna from the 12th Century A.D. that is believed to have saved the city from a cholera epidemic in 1854.
+The Cathedral contains a wooden statue of the Madonna from the 12th Century A.D. that is believed to have saved the city from a cholera epidemic of 1854.

 Saint Michael the Archangel plays a pivotal role in the religious culture of Southern Italy.
-The name and the devotion to this saint comes from the Gargano peninsula on the Adriatic.
-During the middle ages, monks from Mont San Michele in Normandy traveled down to their monastery in Italy, and planted the devotion on Italian soil.
-The statue of St. Michael conquering the devil has an additional reference to the battle by Christians defending against the Ottoman Turks who in 1480 brutally attacked seaports towns of Southern Italy.
+Their devotion to this saint comes from the Gargano peninsula on the Adriatic.
+In the middle ages, monks from Mont San Michele in Normandy traveled down to their monastery in Italy and planted the devotion on Italian soil.
+The statue of St. Michael conquering the devil has an additional reference to the battle by Christians defending against the Ottoman Turks.
+They in 1480 brutally attacked seaports towns of Southern Italy.
 Consequently, the name “Michael” remains among the most popular first names.

 San Gerard Majella è onorato ogni anno presso il Carnevale estivo acqua di Monteverde.
 Lo spettacolo con le sue luci, canto e danza attira 30.000 persone provenienti dalla regione.

 Saint Gerard Majella is honored each year at Monteverde’s summer water carnival.
-The spectacle with lights, song and dance attracts 30,000 thousand people from across the region.
+The spectacle with lights, songs, and dance attracts 30,000 thousand people from across the region.

-A landmark in Monteverde’s town square honors those Italian Americans of Newark who had supported Italy during World War I. The link migration that took my grandfather to United States is evident both in the religious devotion to the local saint and the civic acknowledgement of mutual assistance when Italy and the United States were allies long before World War II.
+A landmark in Monteverde’s town square honors those Italian Americans of Newark.
+They had supported Italy during World War I. The migration that took my grandfather to the United States is evident both in the devotion to the local saint and the public acknowledgment of assistance when Italy and the United States were allies.

 La zona circostante fa parte di un parco di nazionale.
 Lago di San Pietro, i boschi di Pietrapalmoba, la foresta di Mezzana con alberi di quercia, faggio e pino, così come il cervo, cinghiale e il lupo, il simbolo di Iripina.